fmalina/revisions-blocl/activism/stateofpower2016.md

 But I think with issues of society and politics, we have a moral and political duty to be optimistic and to say okay, of all the options available to us, which is the one least likely to cause catastrophe?
 For me, that is an attempt to democratise the European Union.
 Do I believe we will succeed?
-I don’t know, but unless I have hope that we can I can’t get out of bed in the morning and go around do stuff.
+I don't know, but unless I have hope that we can I can't get out of bed in the morning and go around do stuff.

 The sovereignty of parliaments has been dissolved by the Eurozone and the